vituscze/performance-zippers/README.md

 * `traverse.hs`: base, bytestring, criterion, mtl, unboxed-ref, vector
 * `generate.hs`: base, mtl, random

+Haskell source files contain cabal metadata blocks that can be used with `cabal run` to handle the dependencies automatically.
+Make sure to pass the correct GHC options with `--ghc-options=`.

 ## Input Files

 The input files for testing no bias, bottom bias, right bias, and bottom-right bias were